JimLin0406/B-watch/README.md

 | **Touch INT**       | GPIO 13           | -            | INT          |
 | **Touch RST**       | GPIO 5            | -            | RST          |

-**Note:** Some GPIOs are not corrected from Wareshare's website....
+**Note:** Some GPIOs are not corrected from Waveshare's website....

 ## Software Configuration
 Ensure that your `sdkconfig` has the necessary I2C drivers enabled.